 - Stakeholder Management – The effective management of projects is highly dependent upon having the right stakeholders involved.
 These stakeholders are Key Resources in the business model, and it is critical up front in the project planning process to determine if these needed Key Resource capabilities exist and are available within the organization.

 - Project Human Resources Management – There is a continuing debate about the control of project management resources – centralized or decentralized.
 “State of Resource Management 2022” by Donna Fitzgerald, ProSymmetry provides a project and people centric viewpoint, generally concluding that centralized control of Key Resources for managing projects is generally more effective.
 Of course, it depends on the size of organization, industry and organizational maturity, how project-centric the organization is, and other factors.

 - Specific Project Management Resources – Other Key Resources for a project may include a Project Management Organization (PMO), DevOps systems (ie. Atlassian, GitLab, etc.), IT infrastructure, supporting systems, communications and collaboration infrastructure, and related capabilities.

 - Skills/competency management – A plan with traction for building the target skills and competencies within the organization is a valuable asset to execute projects and sustain value created.

 Project success is very dependent upon Key Resources, not only to execute the projects, but to determine the right projects and to support them.

-You can quickly and conveniently work through the Key Resources and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template – recommended!
+You can quickly and conveniently work through the Key Resources and other components of the Business Model Canvas with the Lucidchart Business Model Canvas template (Try for free) – recommended!